xenanetworks/open-automation-python-api/docs/source/getting_started.rst

     await tester.comment.set(comment="my tester")

-The XOA Low-Level API (LL-PYTHON) contains the class definition of each command, and gives developers a direct control of the tester.
+The XOA Low-Level Python API (LL-PYTHON) contains the class definition of each command, and gives developers a direct control of the tester.
 However, the LL-PYTHON does not provide functionalities such as *auto connection keep-alive* and *auto index management*.

 For example, to change the description of a tester by, the LL-PYTHON is: